tagtag

 The legal team at Hach & Rose, LLP is committed to protecting your rights and helping you get the compensation you deserve.
 During your free consultation, we’ll review your information and discuss your eligibility for a claim or lawsuit.
 We give you this advice whether you choose us to represent you or not.

-In New York, there is a three-year statute of limitations after the discovery of the illness.
-This means a lawsuit must be filed within three years from the date you realize you have a disease.
+New York has a three-year statute of limitations after discovering the illness.
+This means a lawsuit must be filed within three years of realizing you have a disease.
 If you choose [firm name], we fight aggressively to ensure you receive fair compensation to cover your expenses and protect your family.
 Call us today at (212) 779-0057 for your free consultation.

 Conversion Pixel